IanHarvey/bluepy/docs/scanner.rst

             DefaultDelegate.__init__(self)

         # when this python script discovers a BLE broadcast packet, print a message with the device's MAC address
-        # dev is MAC address of the device
         def handleDiscovery(self, dev, isNewDev, isNewData):
             if isNewDev:
                 print "Discovered device", dev.addr